DevOpsHiveHQ/dynamic-devops-roadmap/docs/getting-started/README.md

 ## Learning Plan

 This roadmap encourages you to learn in the best way that fits you.
-It also provide [a generic learning plan](../learning-plan) that could help you to progress in the roadmap (however, the plan could vary [based on your background](../faq#who-is-the-target-audience-for-this-roadmap)).
+It also provides [a generic learning plan](../learning-plan) that could help you to progress in the roadmap (however, the plan could vary [based on your background](../faq#who-is-the-target-audience-for-this-roadmap)).

 ## How to use this roadmap?